FreshRSS/FreshRSS/docs/en/users/03_Main_view.md

 # Refreshing feeds

-To use FreshRSS at its full potential, it needs to grab subscribed feeds new articles.
-To do so, you have several methods available.
+To take full advantage of FreshRSS, it needs to retrieve new items from the feeds you have subscribed to.
+There are several ways to do this.

 ## Automatic update